jrising/pysoundtouch/README.md

 To compile on Linux and MacOS:

-You may need to get autoconf and libtool and delete config/m4/*.
+You may need to get autoconf and libtool.

 ```
 ./bootstap